BitesizedLion/iatd/README.md

 ## Installation

 > [!IMPORTANT]
-> You will need Golang installed.
+> You will need to have Golang installed.

 1. Clone the repository:
     ```sh